The Unapproved

 He also warned me not to bring it up at Thursday's group session.
 A previous partner had aired grievances at a group meeting once.
 It was the only genuinely bad meeting they'd ever had.
 He didn't want a repeat.

-I told a wry story about the Al Gore Current TV situation — another time I'd done the upstream work on something and watched an almost identical version launch without me.
-I said the timing was the painful part.
-I came to group on Thursday.
+I told a wry story about the Al Gore Current TV situation, another time I'd done the upstream work and then watched an almost identical version launch without me.
+I said the timing was the part that hurt.
+I went to group on Thursday.

-This is the moment everything else flows from.
-Not because Sol wronged me in a simple way.
-But because the person who would eventually be removed from the NeuroSpicy Community three times, described as unstable, accused of harassment, and told to stop it — that person arrived at the community not as a stranger but as someone who had spent months developing its conceptual architecture, building its tools, and publicly promoting its launch.
-When Sebastian later saw my behavior inside the community as a threat, he was reacting to behaviors that were continuous with who I'd been from the very beginning.
+Everything else flows from this moment.
+The person who would eventually be removed from the NeuroSpicy Community three times, called unstable, accused of harassment, and told to stop it: that person didn't arrive as a stranger.
+He'd spent months developing the community's conceptual architecture, building its tools, and promoting its launch on his own accounts.
+So when Sebastian later read my behavior inside the community as a threat, he was reacting to the same person I'd been from the start.
 My investment in that space wasn't new.
 My belief that I had standing to shape it wasn't unfounded.

 Chapter V